nichoffs/blog/posts/bayes_filter.md

 By computing this value for every state $x$, we get the probability distribution of the state at time $t$.
 This is what we want.

 The markov model provides us a very clean method of representing the state of the system and how it evolves.
 It's all packaged up nicely.
-The Motion Model is a bit less elegant, although it is more generally applicable.
+The action model is a bit less elegant, although it is more generally applicable.

 We could equivalently define $X_t$ in terms of $X_{t-1}$ and our transition model, which makes the relevance of recursion a bit clearer.